dgershman/sso-wall-of-shame/README.md

 # sso-wall-of-shame

 Implementing SSO is easy now.
 It's a shrewd business practice to charge for security authentication mechanisms.
-This is a list of companies that are insisting that charging for a buzz word.
+This is a list of companies that are insisting on charging for a buzz word.

 | Service|Implementation|Cost|
 | --- |-------------| -----|